spraakbanken/sparv-pipeline/docs/developers-guide/config-parameters.md

         - <token>:saldo.baseform
 ```
 the config parameter `csv_export.annotations` belonging to the CSV exporter will automatically be set to the same value
-(unless it is explicitely set to another value in the corpus config file):
+(unless it is explicitly set to another value in the corpus config file):
 ```yaml
 csv_export:
     annotations: